alkampfergit/personal-blog/codewrecks/content/post/old/2011/05/entitylock-implement-a-logic-locking-strategy-in-my-domain.md

  ***Figure 1***: *Schema of EntityLock and LockedEntity*

-I simply need some mechanism to tell â€œI want to modify this entity and I want to be sure that no other machine or process is actually using itâ€.
+I simply need some mechanism to tell *I want to modify this entity and I want to be sure that no other machine or process is actually using it*.
 The class has three properties, one is EntityCode and is the logical Id of the entity being modified, Locker field contains a code that identify the process that settled the lock (actually is machineName + full path of the executable) and finally the timestamp identify the date and time when the lock was imposed.

 Since I need to share the lock between multiple machines I can simplify the design using the Database as the backing storage for the locks.